Please ensure Javascript is enabled for purposes of website accessibility

 Theme:

-Ready to explore the importance of ‘Science Diplomacy’ in higher education?
+Ready to explore the importance of higher education in ‘Science Diplomacy’?

 We invite educators, university lecturers, academic leaders, and researchers and practitioners across disciplines interested in exploring the relevance of science diplomacy within teaching and academic contexts to join us for the ‘Science Diplomacy Education Symposium’.